flofriday/blog/README.md

 This repository holds all all source code to build my blog and all contents of each blog.

-The generator currently is a sinlge script called `hellfire` and uses a custom Markdown parser.
+The generator currently is a sinlge script called `blog.py` and uses a custom Markdown parser.

 The each blog post is a directory in the `posts` directory.
 There all images,